KofiBartonByfield/Dissertation/README.md

 # Dissertation

 ## To Do:
-- finish off printing standard and independent csvs
+- finish writing lit review
-- update the rest to include start and end dates from details.csv
+- clean up latex tables of model comparrasons
 -